 If the patient’s parent or legal guardian is unable to escort the patient to his or her appointment, it will be necessary for you to print and completely fill out the patient escort form below.
 In addition to this form, it may still be necessary for the parent or legal guardian to be available by phone during the appointment time.

 Will I be allowed in the treatment room with my child?

 Yes!
 Parents are welcome in the treatment rooms for all visits.

-Contact us if you questions about anything on our patient forms.
+Contact us today for additional information about our patient forms.
 We proudly serve Fruit Cove, Jacksonville, and Orange Park, Florida, as well as St. Johns County.